josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/📚_processing_the_forbidden_information_point.md

 i would prefer NOT to go through a second european "let's burn anyone who knows how to cool a fever".

 ---

+there is something about *mass death event* = *widespread paranoia* = *burn everyone who is trying to be flexible around the problem and get through this mess*

+? reflexive self-sabotage attempt to maintain power

+i might have a day off today - i've managed to convince myself that probably someone is reviewing my personal data problem and probably they might help me to not die.

+it's calming but i'm a bit delerious from what that shatterfork migrane situation has done to my sleep.

+---